YehudaShapira/xv6-explained/xv6 Code Explained.md

 ###`1773 switchuvm(struct proc *p)`

-Perpares kernel-stack of process (that is, makes `tr` register indirectly point to it), and loads process's Page Table to `cr3`.
+Perpares kernel-stack of process (that is, makes `%tr` register indirectly point to it), and loads process's Page Table to `%cr3`.

 **1776-1779**: set up `%tr` register and `SEG_TSS` section in GDT end up magically (don't ask how) referring us to top of process's kernel stack